Distance From Vancouver

 12. In about 25 minutes after taking the right path

-seen on photo #10, you come to yet another split, where you can either
+seen in photo #10, there is yet another split, where you can either

 go straight or turn left.
 The left path is signed "Mt.
 Gardner."
 You can